Raiden Shogun: Design and voice

-Standing approximately 5 ft 5 in (166 cm) tall, Raiden Shogun is a woman with, pale skin, bluish purple hair that forms a long braid past her waist, and bangs above her eyes.
-Raiden Shogun's design takes elements from Japanese culture, specifically Raijin, the lightning god in Japanese mythology, reflected in the character's name and her abilities.
+Standing approximately 5 feet 5 inches (166 cm) tall, the Raiden Shogun is a woman with pale skin, bluish purple hair that forms a long braid past her waist, and bangs above her eyes.
+The Raiden Shogun's design takes elements from Japanese culture, specifically Raijin, the lightning god in Japanese mythology, reflected in the character's name and her abilities.
 Her clothing consists of a purple kimono resembling a yukata, held by an obi around her waist, while mitsudomoe symbols are featured prominently in her design.
 The kimono forms a miniskirt after her waist, with long purple stockings covering her legs and thighs, while black sleeves extend to her fingers.
 On the right side of her head are several blue violet flowers with a miniature fan above her ear, while additional flowers and a garter are strapped to her left leg and thigh respectively.

-Raiden Shogun is voiced by Juhuahua in Chinese, Miyuki Sawashiro in Japanese, and Park Ji-yoon in Korean.
-Juhuahua and Sawashiro in particular are known for portraying mature characters, but were also the previous voice actors for Raiden Mei in Honkai Impact 3rd.
+She is voiced by Juhuahua in Chinese, Miyuki Sawashiro in Japanese, and Park Ji-yoon in Korean.
 Meanwhile, her English voice actress, Anne Yatco, initially auditioned for almost all the available female characters being added to Genshin Impact at the time.
 As the character has two different aspects to her personality, she portrayed the "Shogun" aspect as "cold and unemotional, but not emotionless" and "not a robot".
 Meanwhile, the "Raiden" aspect she found easier, portraying her more naturally but also keeping in mind her aspect as an immortal ruler, but noted she was directed not to make the character sound "too mature".
 She added that she enjoyed voicing women who were "large and in charge" after being heavily impressed with the character's first cutscene prior to dubbing her, and rounded the vowels in a "light British" accent to sound more regal.